Downlands Community School Home Learning

 E-Tutoring from Class Teacher*

-- Your class teacher will send class messages to guide the learning using Seesaw.
-They may reference other online learning sites that are familiar to pupils such as: Times Tables Rockstars (Y2), IXL (Y2) and Education City.
-We may add other online learning sites at a future date.
+- Your class teacher will send daily class messages to guide the learning using Seesaw.
+(Please refer to technical guidance below regarding access to this).
+They may reference other online learning sites that are familiar to pupils such as: Times Tables Rockstars (Y2), IXL (Y2), Numbots (Y1), Education City, Epic, Oxford Owls Free E-Readers, Brainpop, Charanga Music, PE with Joe Wicks and BBC Bitesize.
+However, they will also recommend many non-screen activities.

 - You can also contact your class teacher via the school office, who will forward any emails to teachers on a daily basis, using a clear subject header: Message for INSERT CLASS TEACHER NAME.